 Slow Cooker Honey Garlic Chicken is the slow cooker chicken version of popular Sticky Honey Garlic Chicken.
-As a big fan of honey garlic sauce, I’ve couldn’t resist making an easy shrimp recipe with it too.
-These recipes are sweet, savory, garlicky and sticky comfort food!
+As a big fan of honey garlic sauce, I’ve made an easy shrimp recipe with it too.
+Honey Garlic Chicken Thighs are sweet, savory, garlicky and sticky comfort food.
+They taste somewhat like Japanese Teriyaki Chicken.

 How to Make Slow Cooker Honey Garlic Chicken